AmrEladawey/Doomscrolling/README.md

 # Doomscrolling

-An eye-tracking application using computer vision to detect and track iris movement in real-time.
+An nose-tracking application using computer vision to detect and track nose direction to detect Doomscrolling in real-time.

 ## Features
-- **Iris Detection**: Real-time iris tracking using MediaPipe's face mesh detection
-- **Eye Gaze Estimation**: Detects eye position and movement
 - **Webcam Integration**: Works with your device's webcam for live tracking
 - **YOLOv8 Model Support**: Includes YOLOv8 nano and small pre-trained models for object detection